 - Never share sensitive information to anyone you do not know or recognize

-- If you suspect someone of trying to use social engineering to impersonate Georgia United, please let us know by emailing us at firstname.lastname@example.org.
+- If you suspect someone of trying to use social engineering to impersonate Georgia United, please contact us at 888.493.4328.

 We've become aware of a widespread scam targeting banks and credit unions nationwide using a common technique called phishing.
 The message encourages members to verify their personal information through a malicious link.
 This message is fraudulent and Georgia United is not associated with these emails.
 Please do not click on the link to respond and delete the message.